 Forest Hill is a medium-sized town located in the state of Maryland.
 With a population of 16,065 people and four constituent neighborhoods, Forest Hill is the 62nd largest community in Maryland.

 Housing costs in Forest Hill are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in Maryland.

 Unlike some towns, Forest Hill isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Forest Hill are a mix of both white- and blue-collar jobs.
-Overall, Forest Hill is a town of sales and office workers, professionals, and managers.
-There are especially a lot of people living in Forest Hill who work in office and administrative support (16.20%), sales jobs (12.73%), and management occupations (12.18%).
+Overall, Forest Hill is a town of professionals, sales and office workers, and managers.
+There are especially a lot of people living in Forest Hill who work in office and administrative support (13.17%), management occupations (12.29%), and sales jobs (10.96%).

 Also of interest is that Forest Hill has more people living here who work in computers and math than 95% of the places in the US.

 The most common language spoken in Forest Hill is English.
-Other important languages spoken here include Spanish and Chinese.
+Other important languages spoken here include Italian and Polish.